 Let’s acknowledge progress, but no hashtag can carry the real weight of this advocacy

 “Skinny is magic.”
-It is, at least, to Insatiable, a 2018 Netflix series that caused outrage prior to its release due to its potentially destructive fat shaming stereotypes.
+It is, at least, to Insatiable, a 2018 Netflix series that caused outrage prior to its release due to its potentially destructive fat-shaming stereotypes and loss of body positivity.
 It isn’t.

 “There’s much to be said when it comes to staying relevant in one of the most vicious industries which, literally, gauges one’s worth on appearance.”

 Working out saved me from me.
 If it was the only thing I accomplished, I was content.
 After years of wearing loose clothing to hide my flaws and turtlenecks to cover my arms, I found freedom.
 After a few months, I stopped going—not because I was lazy, but because I didn’t have the money for it.
 The weight loss happened, but did it bring me lasting contentment?
 No it didn’t.
 Half a year later, seeing myself in the mirror reminds me: bakit ka nagpabaya?